 We created an empathy board and then grouped our ideas into themes on a cluster board.

 We each come from different places and perspectives; some of us are immigrants for whom English is a second language, some of us live in large metropolitan areas, others live in cities on the East Coast and Midwest.
 We came together, identified a problem, and were able to find commonalities in the pain points we identified.
+Some of these differences created friction, which helped us wade into the sometimes choppy waters of giving and receiving design critique.

 Next, we created a Lean Canvas.